 Yes, it can be bitterly cold and it’s set bleakly above the treeline.
 But the lunar landscape of apartment blocks is changing.
-For a start there’s now the futuristic Altapura hotel, created by artist and designer Jocelyne Sibuet who also owns a swathe of luxury Megeve and Provence properties.
-Next season the Koh-I Nor opens as the highest five-star hotel in Europe.
+For a start there’s the futuristic Altapura hotel, created by artist and designer Jocelyne Sibuet who also owns a swathe of luxury Megeve and Provence properties.
+The Koh-I Nor is the highest five-star hotel in Europe.
 And the restaurants, whether on the piste or in the village, are all ski-in ski-out and offer some of the best gourmet cuisine in the Alps.

 The original shepherd’s hut has been here since the 19th century when it housed cows and goats.
 It was bought in 1957 by Nicolas Jay and today it is run by his grandson Eric.
 The setting is so remote that Chez Pépé Nicolas can only be reached off-piste (the nearest piste is Boulevard Cumin), on foot, or by snowmobile.
 This is the restaurant’s main attraction, making it a hidden gem that the masses can never hope to find.

 The tiny restaurant has a few tables inside, is all rough-hewn wood, animal skin rugs and ancient local artifacts.
 Happy, the resident St Bernard puppy, greets you on arrival and then snuggles down at your feet.
 There are more tables outside on the attractive terrace, with rugs provided.